 Hormonal regulation of male reproduction

-Male infertility: etiology, pathogenesis, diagnosis, treatment and prevention
+Male infertility: aetiology, pathogenesis, diagnosis, treatment and prevention.

 3.1 Editorial policy

-A manuscript will be considered for publication on the understanding that all named authors have agreed to its submission and that if accepted it will not be later published in the same or similar form in any language without the consent of AJA.
-The editors also encourage submission of Reviews and Letters to the Editor.
+A manuscript will be considered for publication on the understanding that all authors have agreed to its submission, and that if accepted will not be published in the same or similar form elsewhere in any language without the consent of AJA.

-To avoid unnecessary delays in the review process, please consider the following policies carefully before you submit your manuscript.
-Manuscripts that are not concise or do not conform to the conventions and standards of AJA will be returned to the authors for revision.
+To avoid unnecessary delays in the review process, ensure that your manuscript is concise and conforms to the conventions and standards of AJA before submission, or it will be returned for revision.

 3.1.1 Duplicate publication